-A critical incident response is coordinated by the Department of Infrastructure, Planning and Logistics in close consultation with the Department of Education, bus operators and other key stakeholders according to the roles and responsibilities outlined in the Critical Incident Response Plan for Public and School Transport.
+A critical incident response is coordinated by the DIPL in close consultation with the DoE, bus operators and other key stakeholders according to the roles and responsibilities outlined in the Critical Incident Response Plan for Public and School Transport.
 Student safety is the primary concern in responding to a critical incident.